-To submit an FFR:
+To submit an FFR, follow these steps:

-- Navigate to the Just Grants Home link on the left-hand side. - Go to your Task List. - Open the FFR you want to edit/submit. - Once the FFR opens, the Recipient Information appears, select Continue to move to the next screen.
-Note: The data on this page is prepopulated from the award document and the entity profile. - The Report Information screen contains several required fields. a) Enter the Recipient Account Number. b) Select the Report Type. c) Select the Basis of Accounting.
-Scroll down to the Transactions section. - The following fields are not editable because they are not required for DOJ: a) 10a.
-Cash Receipts b) 10b.
-Cash Disbursements c) 10c.
-Cash on Hand (line a minus b) - Enter information in the following fields as appropriate: 10d.
-Total Federal funds authorized 10g.
-Total Federal share (sum of Prepopulated from the Award Document lines e and f) 10e.
-Federal share of expenditures System calculated Enter the cumulative amount of federal 10h.
-Unobligated balance of Federal fund expenditures.
-Funds (line d minus g) 10f.
-Federal Share of Unliquidated • System Calculated Obligation • Insert as appropriate 10i.
-Total recipient share required A new change for FY21: Cumulative expenditures must be entered in line 10e, 10j, 10f, 10j, 10m, and 10n.
+- Navigate to the JustGrants Home link on the left-hand side.

+- Go to your Task List.

+- Open the FFR you want to edit/submit.

+Once the FFR opens, the Recipient Information appears, select Continue to move to the next screen.
+Note: The data on this page is prepopulated from the award document and the entity profile.

+The Report Information screen contains several required fields.

+- (a) Enter the Recipient Account Number.

+- (b) Select the Report Type.

+- (c) Select the Basis of Accounting.
+Scroll down to the Transactions section.

+The following fields are not editable because they are not required for DOJ:

+- (d) 10a.
+Cash Receipts

+- (e) 10b.
+Cash Disbursements

+- (f) 10c.
+Cash on Hand (line a minus b)

+- Enter information in the following fields as appropriate: - (g) 10d.
+Total Federal funds authorized - (h) 10g.
+Total Federal share (sum lines e & f) - (i) 10e.
+Federal share of expenditures - (j) 10f.
+Federal Share of unliquidated obligations - (k) 10h.
+Unobligated balance of Federal funds (line d minus g) - (I) 10j.
+Recipient share of expenditures

+Cumulative expenditures must be entered in line 10e, 10j, 10f, 10j, 10m, and 10n.
 Cumulative expenditures are defined as: The amount from the awards inception to the end of the reporting period.

-- Enter information in the following fields as appropriate: a) 10k.
-Remaining recipient share to be provided (line i minus j) b) 10l.
-Total Federal program income earned c) 10m.
-Program Income expended in accordance with the deduction alternative d) 10n.
-Program Income expended in accordance with the addition alternative e) 10o.
-Unexpended program income 12) Select Continue - In the Remarks and Certification screen, enter text in box 12.
+- Enter information in the following fields as appropriate: - (m) 10k.
+Remaining recipient share to be provided (line i minus j) - (n) 10l.
+Total Federal program income earned - (o) 10m.
+Program Income expended in accordance with the deduction alternative - (p) 10n.
+Program Income expended in accordance with the addition alternative - (q) 10o.
+Unexpended program income - Select Continue

+In the Remarks and Certification screen, enter text in box 12.
 Additional Information.

-13 Note: If the figures in line 10e or 10j are less than the previous reporting period, you are required to add additional narrative in Box 12 "Remarks" explaining this discrepancy.
+- Note: If the figures in line 10e or 10j are less than the previous reporting period, you are required to add additional narrative in Box 12 "Remarks" explaining this discrepancy.
 Failure to do so will result in a validation error. - Select Upload Supporting Documents to attach a document - Review the certification information.
-Select the Submit button. - The FFR status will be changed to "Resolved-Completed" once the FFR data is transferred to the Unified Financial Management System (UFMS).
+Select the Submit button.

+The FFR status will be changed to "Resolved-Completed" once the FFR data is transferred to the Unified Financial Management System (UFMS).